sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 ---
-title: "From Slow to SIMD: An Optimization Story"
+title: "From Slow to SIMD: A Go Optimization Story"
 publishDate: 2023-11-29T10:00-07:00
 authors:
   - name: Camden Cheek